utwente-db/DAB/README.md

 4. Run install.sh.
 This will create a virtual environment, install the dependencies for the project in it, and also migrate the database.
 5. Copy/rename uwsgi.ini.example to uwsgi.ini.
 Edit the values in uwsgi.ini (mostly filepaths) to correspond to your system.
 There are comments explaining what each line is supposed to do, so it should be pretty self-explanatory.
 Note that most file paths are absolute.
 The socket file can be at any location of your choice; the "good practice" is to put it in /var/run, but as this requires permissions, the current default file puts it in /tmp instead.
 If you get errors related to socket.c, that probably means that you do not have file permissions on the socket file.
 6. To test if you have correctly configured uwsgi, run `sudo -u www-data uwsgi --ini uwsgi.ini --http :8000`, which should now host the website on port 8000; you should see a login page once you go there.
 Note that static files, such as the CSS for the page, are not yet loaded in at this stage.
 7. Now that we know uwsgi works, we can configure it as a service.
-Make the service `dab` (or any name of your choice) using the init system of your operation system (on Debian and its derivatives this is [SystemD](https://linuxconfig.org/how-to-create-systemd-service-unit-in-linux)).
-The execute command is `/usr/local/bin/uwsgi --ini [DOCUMENT ROOT]/uwsgi.ini`.
-The user should be `www-data`.
-Start the service, and make sure it is started with Apache at boot time.
-Please run `which uwsgi` to ensure the file path to the executable is correct.
+Make the service `dab` by running (as root) `cp dab.service /etc/systemd/system ; systemctl start dab.service`.
 8. If the previous step succeeded, we can start configuring apache.
 We require the modules `proxy` and `proxy_uwsgi` to be enabled and available to the rest of the configuration settings.
-The easiest way to do this in modern GNU/Linux package of Apache is to use `a2enmod`, as in `a2enmod proxy_uwsgi`.
+The easiest way to do this in modern GNU/Linux package of Apache is to run `a2enmod proxy_uwsgi`.
 We assume you want to run the program under `/dab`.
 Unfortunately, you will also have to reserve `/static`.

-To install, simply add the following to your Apache2 config file (either `apache.conf` or `sites-enabled/000-default.conf`, just check whichever works).
+To install, simply add the following to your Apache2 config file (either `apache.conf` or `sites-enabled/000-default.conf`, whichever works).

     Alias /static/ "[DOCUMENT ROOT]/static"